Alki45/Data-Science-projects/README.md

 ## Methodology

 1. **Data Collection and Preprocessing**:
-   - Obtained a dataset of movie ratings from a popular platform (e.g., MovieLens, IMDB).
+   - Obtained a dataset of movie ratings from a popular platform (I used ALX Kaggle Compettion Data Set).
    - Cleaned and transformed the data, handling missing values and outliers as needed.
    - Performed exploratory data analysis to gain insights into the dataset.